-This software takes as input a stable transfer function of a discrete time system represented by
+This software takes as input a stable transfer function of a discrete time system represented by either of

-- either its internal realization,
+- its internal realization.

-- or its first N Fourier coefficients,
+- its first N Fourier coefficients,

-- or discretized values on the circle.
+- discretized values on the circle.

 It computes a local best approximant which is stable, of prescribed McMillan degree, in the L^2 norm.